gameqa/api-is/readme.md

     ├── /utils        # currently only holds a validation file for structure of .env └── server.ts     # starts express server and chron tasks

-Each of these modules share a different purpose and should be individually maintained needing each others interface to work together.
-That is these folders should only import from the root level of each other.
+Each of these modules share a different purpose and should be individually maintained needing only each others interface to operate.
+That is these folders should only import from the root level of one another.

-## TODOS

-TODO: document API routes

-TODO: document api index

-TODO: write main api readmi (this document)

-TODO: document services

-TODO: document api utils